vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    gpg --clearsign --local-user Fingerprint security.txt
    ```

    After you enter the passphrase to unlock the OpenPGP Private Key, a signature file `security.txt.asc` is created.
-Copy the contents of `security.txt.asc` into the original `security.txt` file.
+Copy the content of `security.txt.asc` into the original `security.txt` file.

 3. **Host the files**: In the `/.well-known/` folder on your webserver, upload the `security.txt` and `pgp-publickey.txt` files:
    ```